The CDER Clinical Outcome Assessment (COA) Qualification Program

 Please be advised that formal regulatory qualification is a multi-year process.
 Qualification is not required for a COA to be successfully used in clinical trials and drug development to support regulatory decision making.

-If you are interested in potentially participating in the qualification program, we highly encourage you to email COADDTQualification@fda.hhs.gov to schedule an information session to learn valuable information related to the qualification process requirements.
+If you are interested in potentially participating in the qualification program, we highly encourage you to watch the COA Qualification Program orientation session to learn valuable information related to the qualification process requirements.
+You may also download the slide deck.